ypriverol/os-proteomics/manuscript.md

 Although this strategy may seem easy to abuse, our experience has been that companies are often risk-averse and would rather purchase proper licenses rather than risk legal ramifications of violating a copyleft license.
 A successful example of this strategy from outside of proteomics has been RStudio by Posit.
 RStudio is currently available under an open-source AGPLv3 license, or under a commercial license when AGPLv3 is incompatible.
 Notably, developers should make sure to include a "contributor license agreement" as part of their requirements for new contributors to ensure their contributions can be distributed under both licenses.
+[DSK: CLAs might need to be discussed earlier and more generally.]

 **Support or services.**
 Some OSS projects commercialize by offering support services or new feature development at a cost.